rootcoode56/HAS2/README.md

 ## License

-This project is licensed under the NO Lisence.
+This project is licensed under the MIT License.

 ## Support